Mahshidmn/travel-blog/README.md

 # Travel Blog by James, Mahshid, Jordan & Hayley

 ## About
-As a group of four people who love travelling and taking photos, we built a social media app that is focused on Travelling.
+As a passionate group of four travel and photography enthusiasts, we've created a social media app dedicated to the art of traveling.

-Users can upload a post (which consists a photo, country, title and context) after loggin in and the comment section lets users to communicate with each other.
+In our app, users can share their travel experiences through posts that include a photo, country, title, and narrative, once they've logged in.
+The comment section enables users to engage with each other, fostering a community of travel lovers.

-Gallery page is purely focused on posting photos, so if you want to see all the fascinating photos taken around the world, head to the Gallery page.

-In My Blog page, you can manage your profile photo, bio, map and posts that you uploaded.
+For those who are particularly drawn to visuals, our Gallery page focuses exclusively on showcasing breathtaking photos from around the globe.

+On the My Blog page, users can personalize their profile by adding a profile photo, writing a bio, displaying a map of places they've visited, and managing their own posts.
+This feature allows each user to curate their travel journey in a unique and personal way.

+Whether you’re looking to share your own adventures or be inspired by others', our app connects you with a vibrant community of like-minded travelers and photographers.

 ## Heroku deployment